RommelTJ/docker_and_kubernetes_notes/complete_guide/s10-continuous-integration-workflow/01_AContinuousIntegrationWorkflowForMultipleImages.md

 * Updated `.travis.yml` to log in to docker.
   * `echo "$DOCKER_PASSWORD" | docker login -u "$DOCKER_ID" --password-stdin`
 * Push images to DockerHub.

+## Successful Image Building

+* Verified this all worked on TravisCI and images got uploaded to DockerHub.